-Meanwhile, protestors in matching yellow shirts were settling in for the long haul at the airport, according to AP, preparing food and using luggage trolleys to carry in boxes of water.
+Meanwhile, protesters in matching yellow shirts were settling in for the long haul at the airport, according to AP, preparing food and using luggage trolleys to carry in boxes of water.

-The protestors are a loose coalition of royalists, academics and the urban elite who say they are frustrated with years of corruption and vote buying, according to the Times.
+The protesters are a loose coalition of royalists, academics and the urban elite who say they are frustrated with years of corruption and vote buying, according to the Times.

 But Thaksin and his allies are still popular among the rural poor, to whom they’ve provided low-cost health care and subsidized loans.
 Somchai’s party won by a large margin in elections held last year.

-The protestors — part of a group called the People’s Alliance for Democracy — want to make 70 percent of parliament appointed rather than elected.
+The protesters — part of a group called the People’s Alliance for Democracy — want to make 70 percent of parliament appointed rather than elected.

 But according to the Washington Post, the group has been unable to gather the necessary support to win elections or force the government to resign.
 So instead, in recent months the alliance has staged several major demonstrations, including taking over the prime minister’s office in late August, aimed at paralyzing the government and forcing a military coup.